lewg/wordpress-docker/README.md

 Docker HHVM WordPress Base
 ==========================

-Because the way most people run WordPress in docker makes no sense.
+Because the internet is full of WordPress in Docker tutorials that make me cringe!

 ## Things you may have to change